How Small Businesses Can Manage Reimbursements Efficiently

 What’s the Best Way to Manage Expense Reimbursements?

-The best way to manage expense reimbursements is by streamlining the expense reporting system all together.
+The best way to manage expense reimbursements is by streamlining the expense reporting system altogether.
 The more roadblocks you remove from the reporting process, the easier it will be for your employees to accurately report their expenses.
 Integrated expense tracking software can simplify the task of expense reporting and eliminate the time-consuming task of data entry.

 FINSYNC bill pay makes it easy to track business-related expenses and automates what your employees once had to do manually.
-The software integrates with your back office, providing your team with a portal to tag expenses to specific projects, track time and submit expenses for reimbursement all from the same place.
+The software integrates with your back office, providing your team with a portal to tag expenses to specific projects, track time, and submit expenses for reimbursement, all from the same place.
 Since everything is handled in a single portal, it’s much easier to get employees to submit reimbursements on time.

 FINSYNC’s suite of software tools is designed to free up your time.
-That way you can get back to growing your business.
+That way, you can get back to growing your business.
 The platform streamlines your back-office operations to help you manage your business better and with less effort.
 Our automated online expense management software is not just cost-effective.
 It’s a convenient solution for an inefficient process that also integrates with our other cash flow management tools.
-You can also use FINSYNC to pay for business expenses using a credit card, even if the vendor doesn’t accept credit cards.
+You can also use FINSYNC to pay for expenses using a business credit card, even if the vendor doesn’t accept credit cards.

 Helping small businesses is our core mission at FINSYNC.